Skip to content

 songs_df.show(5)

-- We load the CSV dataset into a DataFrame named
+• We’re reading the CSV into a DataFrame called songs_df

 Step 3: Perform Basic Data Analysis